 The Loeffler-Weber Cabin is one of our most unique offerings of our Wine Country Cottages on Main.
 Built by German settler Gerhard Rorig in 1846, this cabin served as a Sunday House.
 Sunday Houses were a second home where men stayed on weekends after a night of drinking with their friends.
 They were located near a church, so they could attend church on Sundays.
 This cabin was later added on and renovated by Johann Loeffler and his son-in-law J. Charles Weber.
 The home stayed in the Loeffler-Weber family for 90 years.
 Then George and Gloria Hill bought and restored it in the 1960s.

-Today, the Loeffler-Weber Cabin is a cozy Fredericksburg Bed and Breakfast.
-Our cabin combines rich history with a few modern touches to provide a special vacation experience.
+Today, the Loeffler-Weber Cabin offers cozy bed and breakfast lodging.
+Our cabin combines rich history with a few modern touches to provide a special vacation experience in Texas Hill Country.
 Some of those modern touches include an antique king-size bed, a personal iPad and a wet bar with gourmet coffee beans and locally sourced pastries.
 Click here to view more luxury amenities you’ll receive during your stay.

 The highlight of the Loeffler-Weber Cabin is the history behind it.
-From the wood burning fireplace to the rustic masonry, you’ll feel like you’re in another time when you stay here.
-The Loeffler-Weber Cabin is located in Fredericksburg and within close proximity to a number of dining options, shops, galleries, frequent outdoor events, wineries and more.
+From the wood-burning fireplace to the rustic masonry, you’ll feel like you’re in another time when you stay here.
+The Loeffler-Weber Cabin is located in Fredericksburg, TX and within close proximity to activities & attractions including a number of dining options, shops, galleries, frequent outdoor events, wineries and more.

 Book your stay at the Loeffler-Weber Cabin today!